Classification of Children's Speech Sound Disorders

 Childhood Apraxia of Speech

 Children with CAS have ‘deviant’ surface speech production patterns that may sound similar to those of children with inconsistent speech disorder, but they are different in proposed level of breakdown and in symptomatology.
-Note that Dodd usses the term 'DVD' in the first edition of her book and 'CAS' in the 2005 (second) edition.
+Note that Dodd uses the term 'DVD' (developmental verbal dyspraxia) in the first edition of her book and 'CAS' in the 2005 (second) edition.

 Family Friendly Classification